-"The Customs shall apply information technology to support Customs operations, where it is cost-effective and efficient for the Customs and the trading community"
+"The Customs shall apply information technology to support Customs operations, where it is cost-effective and efficient for the Customs and for the trade."

 General Annex: Chapter 7 (Information technology), Standard 3:

 "The introduction of information technology shall be carried out in consultation with all relevant parties directly affected to the greatest extent possible."